mmore500/waves/syllabus.md

 1.5   | >=55
 1.0   | >=45

+We expect students who fulfill all assignments to receive a 4.0 in the class.

 ## Late Work Policy

 Deadlines are enforced at 11:59pm EST.

 ### Blog Post Author

-Blog post credit (before review) will be calculated based on the following rubric based on days late summed over each checkpoint.
+Blog post credit will be calculated based on the following rubric based on days late summed over each checkpoint.

 Days Late                      | Credit %
 ------------------------------ | ----------
 0                              | 100%
-0 to 1                         | 90%
-1 to 2                         | 80%
-2 to 3                         | 70%
-3 to 7                         | 60%
+0 to 7                         | 80%
-7+                             | 20%
+7+                             | 50%
 ready for review after 4/17/20 | 0%
 complete after 5/1/20          | 0%

 ### Blog Post Reviewer

-Blog post review credit will be calculated from total days late (over both assignments) based on the following rubric.
+Blog post review credit will be calculated from total days late based on the following rubric.
 (After seven days, instructors will step in to provide review.)

 Days Late | Credit %
 --------- | --------
 0         | 100%
-0 to 2    | 80%
+0 to 7    | 80%
-2 to 7    | 60%
 7+        | 0%

 ### Discussion Leader

 Discussion leader materials preparation credit will be assigned based on the following rubric.
 (
-After one day late, instructors will step in to prepare materials.
+After two days late, instructors will step in to prepare materials.
 If you end up needing to reschedule your discussion lead day, please email the instructors ASAP.
 )

 Days Late | Credit %
 --------- | --------
 0         | 100%
-0 to 1    | 80%
+0 to 2    | 80%
-1+        | 0%
+2+        | 0%

-### No-Penalty Late Days
+### Extensions

-We afford three no-penalty late days for blog checkpoints and blog review.
-(Late days do not apply to discussion materials preparation.)
-Email the instructors before turning your assignment in (preferably, before or at the original deadline) to use them.
+If circumstances necessitate extra time to complete an assignment, contact the instructors and we will work with you to accommodate.

-If a blog post is prepared for review late, the post's reviewer will be provided an automatic commensurate extension with none of *their* no-penalty late days deducted.
+If a blog post is prepared for review late, the post's reviewer will be provided an automatic commensurate extension.
-If a blog post is not prepared for review by 4/17/20, the blog post's reviewer will not be required to complete a review and will receive full credit for the review assignment.

-If a blog post's review is completed late, the post's author will be provided an automatic commensurate extension with none of *their* no-penalty late days deducted.
+Likewise, if a blog post's review is completed late, the post's author will be provided an automatic commensurate extension for their revisions.

 ## Required Materials